 Whichever tariff you move to, Confused.com make it easy to switch your provider.

 As well as comparing energy prices and the best deals, changing the type of tariff you have or the way in which you pay for your energy could also save you money.

 Suppliers will often provide additional discounts to tariffs for the following reasons:

 - Opting for paperless billing and managing your account online.

-- Paying monthly by direct debit.
+- Paying monthly by Direct Debit.

 - Keep an eye on how much electricity you use.
 It sounds simple but remembering to turn off lights or electrical items when they are not in use can really help keep your bills down.
-For more useful energy saving tips, see our energy saving guide.

 - Learn to use the timer on your boiler - only heating water and using the central heating when you're in the house can save a significant amount on your bills.

 - For more useful saving tips, see our energy efficiency guide.

 Looking for business gas or electricity deals?
 Take a look at our business energy page.